 A: Zafgen, Chondrial, Holdings and Zordich Merger Sub, Inc., a Delaware corporation and wholly owned subsidiary of Zafgen formed by Zafgen in connection with the merger (referred to as the "merger subsidiary") have entered into an Agreement and Plan of Merger, dated as of December 17, 2019, as may be amended from time to time (referred to as the "merger agreement"), that contains the terms and conditions of the proposed business combination of Zafgen and Chondrial.
 Under the merger agreement, at the effective time of the merger, the merger subsidiary will merge with and into Chondrial, with Chondrial surviving as a wholly-owned subsidiary of Zafgen (referred to as the "merger").
-As consideration in the merger, Chondrial's stockholder, Holdings, will be issued a number of shares of Zafgen common stock, par value \$0.001 per share (referred to as "Zafgen common stock") determined based on the total number of outstanding shares of Zafgen common stock and shares of Chondrial's common stock, each on a fully-diluted basis, and the respective valuations of Chondrial and Zafgen, as of immediately prior to the closing of the merger.
-Immediately following the effective time of the merger, Chondrial's stockholders will own or hold rights to acquire approximately 60% of the combined company, on a fully-diluted basis, in each case subject to adjustments as described below.
+As consideration in the merger, Chondrial's stockholder, Holdings, will be issued a number of shares of Zafgen's common stock, par value \$0.001 per share (referred to as "Zafgen common stock") determined based on the total number of outstanding shares of Zafgen common stock and shares of Chondrial's common stock, each on a fully-diluted basis, and the respective valuations of Chondrial and Zafgen, as of immediately prior to the closing of the merger.
+Immediately following the effective time of the merger, Chondrial's sole stockholder, Holdings, is expected to own or hold rights to acquire approximately 60% of the combined company, on a fully-diluted basis, and Zafgen's stockholders will own or hold rights to acquire approximately 40% of the combined company, on a fully-diluted basis, in each case subject to adjustments as described below.
 Holdings currently expects that it will distribute the shares of Zafgen common stock it receives in the merger to its members promptly after the completion of the merger.

 The Zafgen valuation of \$45,000,000 is based on a projected "net cash" balance (or cash, cash equivalents and marketable securities minus outstanding liabilities) at the closing of \$40,000,000, plus an additional \$5,000,000 of enterprise value.
 If Zafgen's actual net cash as of a determination date prior to the closing is between \$39,500,000 and \$40,500,000, no adjustment will be made to the ownership percentages based on Zafgen's net cash.
 If Zafgen's net cash is less than \$39,500,000, the ownership percentage of Chondrial's stockholder in the combined company will be increased based on the difference between Zafgen's actual net cash and the Zafgen target net cash (i.e. \$40,000,000).
-If Zafgen's net cash is greater than \$40,500,000, the ownership percentage of Chondrial's stockholder in the closing of the merger occurs after March 31, 2020, the Zafgen target net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, and the Chondrial valuation will be increased by \$111,656 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Chondrial's stockholder in the combined company.
+If Zafgen's net cash is greater than \$40,500,000, the ownership percentage of Chondrial's stockholder in the combined company will be decreased based on the difference between Zafgen's actual net cash and the Zafgen target net cash (i.e. \$40,000,000).
+In addition, if the closing of the merger occurs after March 31, 2020, the Zafgen target net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Chondrial's stockholder in the combined company.